Claude McKay: Early life in Jamaica

-First stay in the US
+First stay in the U.S.

-McKay left for the US in 1912 to attend Tuskegee Institute (now Tuskegee University).
+McKay left for the U.S. in 1912 to attend Tuskegee Institute (now Tuskegee University).
 He was shocked by the intense racism he encountered when he arrived in Charleston, South Carolina, where many public facilities were segregated; this inspired him to write more poetry.
 At Tuskegee, he disliked the "semi-military, machine-like existence" and quickly left to study at Kansas State Agricultural College (now Kansas State University).
 At Kansas State, he read W. E. B. Du Bois' The Souls of Black Folk, which had a major impact on him and stirred his political involvement.
-Despite his superior academic performance, in 1914 he decided he did not want to be an agronomist and moved to New York City, where he married his childhood sweetheart Eulalie Imelda Edwards.
+Despite his superior academic performance, in 1914, he decided he did not want to be an agronomist and moved to New York City, where he married his childhood sweetheart Eulalie Imelda Lewars.
 However, after only six months of marriage, his wife returned to Jamaica, where their daughter Ruth was born.
 McKay would never meet his daughter.
 As detailed in the Chronology of Gene Andrew Jarrett's 2007 edition of A Long Way From Home, during this period (1914-1919) McKay first managed a Brooklyn restaurant, which failed, next worked as a waiter at a hotel in Hanover, New Hampshire, then at a Manhattan women's club, and longest and most happily as a waiter on the Pennsylvania Railroad.